paulkim26/linux-nas-backup/README.md

 2. Send an email notification to the owner upon completion.

 ## Setup
-This script has been written for use with the following configuration:
+This script has been written for use with the following NAS server configuration:
 - 1x Raspberry Pi 3 running Raspbian Pi OS (the NAS server)
 - 1x Primary External Hard Drive
 - 1x Secondary External Hard Drive (of equal or greater capacity to the primary drive)
 - A Windows client computer to connect to the NAS
 - The [Samba](https://www.samba.org/) SMB networking protocol to provide file sharing for windows systems
+- The [msmtp](https://marlam.de/msmtp/) SMTP client to send email notifications

 ### Preparing the hard drives
 1. Format the 2 hard drives using the `NTFS` file system.